 Criminal justice organisations

 As a victim of crime you may find it helpful to speak to someone about your experience.
-A range of criminal justice organisations and general victim support services are available that may help you.
+There are different criminal justice organisations and general victim support services available.

 - Compensation Services